20 random questions | 15 minutes | Questions are randomized every attempt. Good luck!

 20 / 20

-What is the formula for the probability of at least one event occurring?
+What is the formula for C(n, n)?

 Your score is